Skip to content

 Perhaps StateWORKS could not be used in the very smallest systems, but major elements have been used on small, embedded control systems, using the Zilog Z280 processor.
 And there is even an example of a small project, using some 1500 words of program memory in a Microchip PIC 16F873 micro-controller, which was programmed in assembler but used the basic StateWORKS concepts to great advantage.

-Q.14 What about high-availability hot-standby systems?
+Q14.
+What about high-availability hot-standby systems?

-Q.15 My telephony application needs thousands of identical, but short-lived, finite state machines.
+Q15.
+My telephony application needs thousands of identical, but short-lived, finite state machines.
 How could StateWORKS cope with that?

-A. I suppose you are doing something like call set-up for V5.
+I suppose you are doing something like call set-up for V5.
 The problem in dealing with that sort of application is the system overhead usually needed to create a new finite state machine, which can limit performance.
-Well, we looked into that, and a special version of the "executor" has been developed, to deal with the dynamic creation and destruction of large numbers of identical state machines, which exist as parameters in the real-time data base.
+Well, we looked into that, and a special version of the “executor” has been developed, to deal with the dynamic creation and destruction of large numbers of identical state machines, which exist as parameters in the real-time-database.
 So StateWORKS can handle that sort of project more efficiently than can current practice in the telecoms industry.

-Q.16 Which kind of action should I use?
+Q16.
+Which kind of action should I use?

-A. The state machine model used by StateWORKS allows you to use entry, exit and input actions.
+The state machine model used by StateWORKS allows you to use entry, exit and input actions.
 Using only entry actions means that your state machine model is of the Moore type.
-Using input actions means that your state machine is of the Mealy type, The most comprehensive state machines are of the Moore type.
+Using input actions means that your state machine is of the Mealy type.
+The most comprehensive state machines are of the Moore type.
 The mix of Moore and Mealy model minimizes the number of states.
 So, what is the best solution?

 As a general rule based on experience we will suggest the following: try to keep a certain design philosophy in your project.
-This means that you should think about the behaviour using a certain pattern, like for instance: the state machine enters the state, does something (entry actions) and waits for the reaction of the I/O system or other state machines.
+This means that you should think about the behavior using a certain pattern, like for instance: the state machine enters the state, does something (entry actions) and waits for the reaction of the I/O system or other state machines.
 This would correspond to the Moore model which should be preferred in most situations.
 Do not overuse the StateWORKS possibilities by using all possible actions.
 Avoid exit actions which should be only used for auxiliary activities, like for instance stopping timers.
-If you use several different actions you may minimize the number of states but maybe you will complicate the problem as the state machine behaviour becomes more difficult to understand.
+If you use several different actions you may minimize the number of states, but maybe you will complicate the problem as the state machine behavior becomes more difficult to understand.

-Q.17 How should I build a system of state machines?
+Q17.
+How should I build a system of state machines?

-A. One of the most important aspects of StateWORKS is the way in which it helps you deal with this situation, as mentiuone in the anwswer to Q.6 above.
+One of the most important aspects of StateWORKS is the way in which it helps you deal with this situation, as mentioned in the answer to Q.6 above.
 We recommend a hierarchical structure for most situations.
-The StateWORKS interface among state machines supports it: the Master sends commands to the Slaves which "display" their states to the Master.
+The StateWORKS interface among state machines supports it: the Master sends commands to the Slaves which “display” their states to the Master.
 Of course, you can use the interface to build less rigorous systems of cooperating state machines.
 We are convinced that except in very rare situations (see a case study) there are no reasons to design a non-hierarchical system.
-A hierarchical system is easier to understand and design as it has a certain organisation.
+A hierarchical system is easier to understand and design as it has a certain organization.
 A totally free system where each state machine communicates with any other state machines can not work properly as we are not able to understand what is going on in the system.

-Q.18 What is the difference between Moore and Mealy FSM?
+Q18.
+What is the difference between Moore and Mealy FSM?

 To understand the difference between Moore and Mealy, the concept of actions must be clear.
 Here only Entry Actions and Input Actions are of interest:

-Entry Actions:
+• Entry Actions:

 For each state one or more actions can be defined which shall be executed always in case a state is entered.
 So the execution of the action depends only on the current new state and occurs only after a state transition.

-Input Actions:
+• Input Actions:

 For each state one or more actions can be defined which shall be executed always in case certain conditions are true.
 So here no state transition is required.
 The execution of the action depends on the current state and input.

-We recommend working with mixed but Moore based FSM.
+We recommend working with mixed, but Moore based FSM.
 This means that we design a Moore FSM and use Input Actions only for certain state transition irrelevant things like for instance a log/alarm generation.
 In such a way we reduce the number of states (in a pure Moore model we would need for each log/alarm a new state).

 References

 There are many books and papers which treat the state machine topic.
-We could have tried to make an exhaustive list of publications or we could make a list of suggested titles.
+We could have tried to make an exhaustive list of publications, or we could make a list of suggested titles.
 Internet simplifies the search for publications.
-So, we do not want to compete with Internet search machines and we have chosen the other approach: just to make few recommendations.
+So, we do not want to compete with Internet search machines, and we have chosen the other approach: just to make few recommendations.
 The danger is that such references are subjective.
 But for the first trial it might be better to read the few publications which we recommend, instead of searching for the best one in thousands of titles delivered by search machines.
 You can always do the search.
 Consider this list as help in getting started.

 General